 A Medieval Castle and a charming historic center crammed with half-timbered shops and houses – this is what we expected to see in Nürnberg / Nuremberg.

-After our short walk over the moat bridge, we turned onto a narrow cobblestone street at the base of the city wall.
-The ancient wall looks its age, and its dark, stained color was evidence that the years hadn’t been kind.
+After a short walk over the moat bridge, we turned onto a narrow cobblestone street at the base of the old city wall.
+The ancient wall is 700 years old, and its dark staining and battered facade are evidence that the years, and Allied bombs, haven’t been kind.
 Near one of the towers, a few meters above the street, a buff-colored, soccer ball-size wart protruded from the weathered wall.

-As we got closer, we could see that this beige wart was covered with a seething, buzzing mass of bees.
+As we got closer, we were surprised to see that the yellowish, waffle-stack was covered with a seething, buzzing mass of bees.

-In our experience, bees live in holes in trees and in man-made wooden boxes, not on 700 year-old walls.
-Other than a few stings and lots of honey on buttered biscuits, we don’t have much experience with bees or beehives.
-But to our untrained eyes, the bees seemed quite content.
-They were going about their business; totally exposed to the elements with their beeswax welding their hive to the ancient wall.
+Other than a few stings and lots of honey slathered on buttered biscuits, we don’t have much experience with bees or beehives.
+But we normally expect bees to live in holes in trees or in man-made wooden boxes, not in the open on the lip of fortress walls.
+Amazingly, the bees seemed quite content.
+They were going about their business, totally exposed to the elements, with their beeswax bond snugly holding their hive to the wall.

 Forget Google, we fired off an email to Martha, at home with her bees in New Hampshire, and she responded: